irinaturchyn/tech-writing-portfolio/PCI_DSS_SAQ.md

 SAQ D         | Yes               | Systems store, process, or transmit cardholder data and are in full PCI DSS scope.|
 SAQ B-IP      | Yes               | IP-connected payment terminals are internet-facing and require vulnerability scanning.|
 SAQ C-VT      | No                | Payments are entered manually via a browser-based virtual terminal with no system storage of card data.|

+> This document is a fictional example created for portfolio purposes only.
+It does not represent any real system, platform, or configuration.